On ergodic property of the solution to a L\'evy-driven SDE: Problem Statement

 The paper is organized as follows.
 In Section~\ref{Prel}, we recall the notion of ergodicity and discuss the assumptions.
 In Section~\ref{Set}, we formulate our results, in particular, we provide the sufficient conditions under which the process is ergodic and derive the speed of convergence to the invariant measure.
 Proofs are given in Section~\ref{Proofs}.
+We illustrate our results by examples in Section~\ref{Examples}.